davsec-teaching/ECS160-Winter2025/homework/Homework-2.md

 Hints -
 1. You want to create and return a dynamic proxy when loading an object that contains a `@LazyLoad` annotation.
 You can create a `Javassist` proxy as discussed in class (refer to slide), for this purpose.
-2. In the `MethodHandler` method, override `invoke` to
-   - Check if the method is a getter
-   - Extract the name of the field from the getter
-   - Get the `java.reflect.Field` object for that field
-   - Check if it has the `@LazyLoad` annotation
-   - If it does, then invoke the `session.load()` on each element in the list, which is the value of the field
-3. You can completely ignore performance for this assignment.
+2. You can completely ignore performance for this assignment.

 **Grading**